jcontreras2693/AREP-Lab5/README.md

     ```
     docker run --name mysql-container -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=properties_db -p 3306:3306 -d mysql
     ```

-4. Enable external connections to the DB, first get into the container (password: root) with the command:
+4. You can get into the database in the container (password: root) with the command:

     ```
     docker exec -it mysql-container mysql -u root -p
     ```

-5. Use these commands on the MySQL console:
+5. Exit the connection and replace this line in the application.properties file:

     ```
-    CREATE USER 'springuser'@'%' IDENTIFIED BY 'password';
-    GRANT ALL PRIVILEGES ON properties_db.* TO 'springuser'@'%' WITH GRANT OPTION;
-    FLUSH PRIVILEGES;
+    spring.datasource.url=jdbc:mysql://your-EC2-public-IP:3306/properties_db
     ```

-6. Exit the connection and replace this line in the application.properties file:
+6. Compile and generate the .jar files again with the following command:

     ```
-    spring.datasource.url=jdbc:mysql://your-EC2-public-IP:3306/properties_db
+    mvn clean package
     ```

 7. Create the Docker image of the application: